rojia20/python-site/docs/pandas/pandas_index.md

 ```

 #### Practice
-- create a string of numbers (0~9), and use uppercase letter (default: starting from A) as index
+- Create a string of numbers (0~9), and use uppercase letter (default: starting from A) as index

 ```python
 a = {string.ascii_uppercase[i]: i for i in range(10)}